 1. Donate to Help UNICEF Protect Syria's Children

 Syria is one of the most dangerous places in the world to be a child.
 In East Ghouta alone, hundreds of children are in urgent need of medical evacuation.
 Already this year, dozens of children have been killed and many more injured by extreme violence.
 They are struggling just to stay alive.

-Inside Syria, 2.8 million children live under military siege or in hard-to-reach areas.
+Inside Syria, 1.4 million children live under military siege or in hard-to-reach areas.
 At least 5 million Syrian children have fled their homes due to violence and war.
 Some are sheltering in camps within Syria, while others live in refugee camps in Jordan, Lebanon, Iraq, Turkey and Egypt.
-More than 2.2 million Syrian children have also been forced to leave school.
+More than 1.75 million Syrian children across the region are out of school.

 In response, UNICEF has helped mobilize the largest humanitarian operation in history, supplying food, water, education, warm clothing and critical immunizations to millions of children and their families in Syria and neighboring countries.